entrecode/ec.doc/doc/account/resources/invite.md

 ## Delete

+Since version 0.20.0 of Account Server it is possible to delete Invite Resources.
+For this you will need to send a DELETE on `ec:invite` or `self` at a single Invite Resource.

-It is not possible to delete generated invite codes.
-However, they get invalidated on usage and will not be visible through this resource anymore.
+Additionally, Invites Resources get invalidated on usage and will not be visible through this resource anymore.